cloudfoundry/docs-dev-guide/installcf/go-cli.html.md

 ## <a id='login'></a>Improvements to login ##

 The `login` command in cf v6 has expanded functionality.
 In addition to your username and password, you can provide a target API endpoint, organization, and space. cf prompts for any values that you do not specify on the command line.
 If you have only one organization and one space, you can omit them because `cf login` targets them automatically.

-Alternatively, you can write a script to log in and set your target, using the non-interactive `cf api`, `cf auth`, and `cf target` commands.
 Usage:

 <pre class="terminal">
 cf login [-a API_URL] [-u USERNAME] [-p PASSWORD] [-o ORG] [-s SPACE]
 </pre>

+Alternatively, you can write a script to log in and set your target, using the non-interactive `cf api`, `cf auth`, and `cf target` commands.

 Upon successful login, cf v6 saves a `config.json` file containing your API endpoint, organization, space values, and access token.
 If you change these settings, the `config.json` file is updated accordingly.

 By default, `config.json` is located in your `~/.cf` directory.
 The new `CF_HOME` environment variable allows you to locate the `config.json` file wherever you like.

-## <a id='push'></a>Improvements to push and curl ##
+## <a id='push'></a>Improvements to push ##

 In cf v6, `push` is simpler to use and faster.

 * `APP`, the name of the application to push, is the only required argument, and the only argument that has no flag.
 Even `APP` can be omitted when you provide the application name in a manifest.
 * Many command line options are now one character long.
 For example, `-n` is now the flag for hostname or subdomain, replacing ``--host``.
 * There is no longer an interactive mode.
 * You no longer create manifests interactively.
+See [Deploying with Application Manifests](../deploy-apps/manifest.html).
-* You no longer create services with push at the command line, interactively, or in a manifest.
+* You no longer create services with push interactively or in a manifest.
 See [User-Provided Services](#user-provided) to learn about new commands for creating services.
-* The `-m` (memory limit) option now requires a unit of measurement: `M`,`MB`,`G`,`or GB`, in upper case or lower case.
+* The `-m` (memory limit) option now requires a unit of measurement: `M`,`MB`,`G`, or `GB`, in upper case or lower case.

 cf v6 has expanded capabilities in the form of four new options.